 Robert Earll McConnell Award

 The Robert Earll McConnell Award recognizes beneficial service to mankind by engineers through significant contributions that advance a nation’s standard of living or replenish its natural resource base.
-This includes the discovery of a major source of mineral supply, development of an engineering process to extend present minerals supplies, or outstanding engineering contributions, all of which enhance the standard of living in other ways.
+Such significant contribution may be represented by discovery of a major source of mineral supply, or by development of an engineering process to extend present minerals supplies, or by other outstanding engineering contributions that enhance the standard of living.

 - You cannot nominate yourself.